truekas/PencilSharpener/README.md

 crossystem dev_boot_usb=1
 ```

-Now make sure that the battery is re-inserted on the mainboard and run `gsctool -a -o`.
-Follow the prompt to push the power button and the system should automatically reboot.
+Make sure that the battery is re-inserted on the mainboard and run `gsctool -a -o`.
+Follow the prompts to push the power button and the system should automatically reboot.
 When the device turns back on, re-open the recovery menu and re-enable devmode.

-Next, go back to the VT2 console, run `gsctool -a -I AllowUnverifiedRo:always`, and the device should be unenrolled.
+Afterward, go back to the VT2 console, run `gsctool -a -I AllowUnverifiedRo:always`, and the device should be unenrolled.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/unenrolled.png?raw=true" alt="unenrolled"/>

 ## Fixing Rolled Keys
 **IMPORTANT: THIS WILL NOT UNROLL FACTORY ROLLED KEYS!!**
-After downgrading or trying to use Sh1mmer, some systems will keyroll and prevent users from booting.
-This is because the recovery kernel data key will fail to validate the system during boot.

-**Ideally, this should not be necessary due to running `flashrom --wp-enable` previously.
-This only exists for you to be able to recover your device if you miss that command or somehow get stuck with rolled keys.**
+During the downgrade process or while trying to use Sh1mmer you may be unable to boot onto the media.
+This is because your systems shim keys have been rolled in an update.

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/rolledkeys.png?raw=true" alt="ch341a and shell"/>

 This issue is fixable by flashing the correct keys to the system.
 Here's how to do it:

 First, take your ch341a flash programmer and attach it to your chip clip (the red wire connects to number 1 on the ch341a).
-Then take the end of your chip clip, and re-attach it to your flash chip.
+Take the end of your chip clip, and re-attach it to your flash chip.
 Now [connect to your device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) though your linux system and run the following commands: (this can also technically be done through VT2)

 If you are not using a flash programmer, remove `-p ch341a_spi` from the commands you run.